 What Is Danish Oil?

 Danish oil is a deep penetrating oil that is made of Finishing oil, varnish, and thinner.
-The exact composition of Danish oil is hard to define because it varies among the manufacturers.

 There’s no clear mixing ratio between ingredients.